-- Motorcycle Helmet Reviews: Once you have an idea of which helmet is right for you, it’s also a good idea to check out reviews on the helmets too.
+- Motorcycle Helmet Reviews: Once you have an idea of which helmet is right for you, it’s also a good idea to check out motorcycle helmet reviews too.
 If you follow these steps you will be well on your way to finding a helmet that fits your riding needs which will allow you to have a more enjoyable and safe riding experience.

 Helmet Using Instructions:

-There are a large number of people who do not wear helmet in the right way and they are not even aware of it.
-We give least focus on the type, size and quality of helmet when all these things matter a lot.
+There are a large number of people who do not wear a helmet in the right way and they are not even aware of it.
+We give the least focus on the type, size, and quality of helmet when all these things matter a lot.
 Putting on the helmet on your head is not enough; you have to take care of several other things as well.

-Helmets comes in three sizes; small, medium and large.
+Helmets come in three sizes; small, medium and large.
 There are a few companies that also manufacture extra-large helmets for people who have bigger heads.
-Every manufacturer clearly mentions the circumference range for which tits helmet is made.
+Every manufacturer clearly mentions the circumference range for which its helmet is made.
 What most of us do is wear every single helmet and buy the one that is fit.
 This is not the right way of choosing a helmet.

 You must first must the circumference of your head.
-Use cloth measuring inch tape for this purpose.
+Use a cloth measuring inch tape for this purpose.
 Ask the seller to show helmet that is made specifically for your head.
-Helmet should not be too fitted or tight, it should be bit loser.
+The helmet should not be too fitted or tight, it should be bit loser.
 Wearing a helmet that is either too small or too large for your head can be dangerous.

 Photo Credit: Motorcycle Helmet Foundation

 Most of the people when in hurry do not tie the straps properly.
 This is a very careless attitude.
-Straps serve two purposes; firstly they stops helmet from moving here and there around your head while you are driving by providing proper fit.
+Straps serve two purposes; firstly they stop helmet from moving here and there around your head while you are driving by providing a proper fit.
 Secondly, they provide additional security.

 Motorcycle Helmet Accessories:

-Where to Buy a Best Motorcycle Helmet With Truth?
+Where to Buy the Best Motorcycle Helmet With Truth?

 I’m New to Motorcycling, Should I Buy a Helmet Online?